Explore Basingstoke

 Frequently asked questions

-The Basing House ruins (the largest private house in Tudor England, besieged during the Civil War), the Anvil concert venue, the Festival Place shopping centre, and a Hampshire town that was radically redeveloped in the 1960s Roam surfaces the local businesses and hidden gems that make Basingstoke worth exploring.
+Basingstoke is a place in Hampshire known for the Basing House ruins (the largest private house in Tudor England, besieged during the Civil War), the Anvil concert venue, the Festival Place shopping centre, and a Hampshire town that was radically redeveloped in the 1960s.
+Old Basing's Basing House was once the largest private house in England, besieged for two years during the Civil War before its destruction by Cromwell in 1645.
+The population is around 113,000.

-Yes — Roam is live in Basingstoke and across Hampshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Basingstoke and across Hampshire.
+It is available on iOS and Android.